Over the past 2 weeks, I’ve received 3 phone calls from several banks in Singapore, all asking if I’m interested in “having more money to spend”.

-If you are interested to read more about about Singapore and our perceptions of class, you can check out this recent report by the Lee Kuan Yew School of Public Policy.
+If you are interested to read more about about Singapore and our perceptions of class, you can check out this 2019 report by the Lee Kuan Yew School of Public Policy.

 Singaporeans are always dreaming of improving our socioeconomic status (SES).
 To take advantage of that and dangle money in front of us is (in my opinion), playing kinda dirty.
 Those financially savvy may be able to see through the marketing glitter, so the ones who usually fall victim to these ads are the ones who really, really cannot afford to.